On a recent visit to a prospect, while illustrating the value of Control-M, the Head of IT Ops asked: “How are Control-M

 Ansible has been positioned as a leader in the Forrester Wave: Infrastructure Automation Platform, Q3 2019, together with Microsoft, VMWare and BMC (TrueSight, Discovery, Cloud Lifecycle Management, and Release Lifecycle Management).

 Control-M has been named Value Leader – for the 5th time – of the Enterprise Management Associates (EMA) Radar Report for Workload Automation, 2019, together with ASCI, CA Technologies, HelpSystems, InfiniteData, IBM, Redwood and Stonebranch.

 IDC positions Ansible and Control-M under two submarkets of “IT Automation and Configuration Management Software”.
 Red Hat Ansible is ranked as 9th in the Datacenter System and Application Control Software vendors list, with a market share of 3.9% in a $4.8B sized market.
 Control-M is ranked as 2th in the Workload Management Software Market Shares with a market share of 18.4% in a $2.2B sized market.

 Application workflow orchestration: IT-centric vs Business-centric

-What Control-M and Ansible have in common is they both perform workflow orchestration.
+What Control-M and Ansible have in common is they both perform application workflow orchestration.
 But what they orchestrate is different and shapes their characteristics and scopes:

 - Control-M orchestration is focused on application workflows, to deliver business services on time, every time.